5 Best Websites for Hiring a Virtual Assistant

-Boldly is a virtual assistant platform designed for solopreneurs, small businesses, and enterprise companies.
+Boldly is a virtual assistant platform for solopreneurs, small businesses, and enterprise companies.

 The company’s virtual assistants are all trained individuals with ten to fifteen years of experience in the field.
 According to the Boldly website, their virtual assistants are skilled at:

 You can choose between the US and Europe-based VAs.
-They also provide you with a trained backup VA to cover vacations and sick days.
+They also provide a trained backup VA to cover vacations and sick days.

 Boldly’s subscription plans include: